Gap analysis (conservation)

 Gap analysis is a tool used in wildlife conservation to identify gaps in conservation lands (e.g., protected areas and nature reserves) or other wildlands where significant plant and animal species and their habitat or important ecological features occur.

+Gap analysis rests on the principle that having protected areas on a map does not guarantee that the right places are protected.
+Researchers distinguish between three different types of gaps: representation gaps, ecological gaps, and management gaps.
+These three types of gaps often coexist within the same landscape; a species may technically fall within the boundaries of a nature reserve, yet still face threats from logging, human settlement, or insufficient management.

 Conservation managers or scientists can use it as a basis for providing recommendations to improve the representativeness of nature reserves or the effectiveness of protected areas so that these areas provide the best value for conserving biological diversity.
 With the information that a gap analysis yields, the boundaries of protected areas may be designed to subsume 'gaps' containing significant populations of wildlife species that can enhance the long-term survival of a larger metapopulation of the species already within the managed or protected area, or to include a diversity of wildlife species or ecosystems that merit protection but are inadequately represented in an existing protected area network.
 Gap assessments can be done using the geographic information system: land maps that delineate topography, biological and geological features (forest cover, plains, rivers, etc.), boundaries, land ownership and use are overlaid with the distribution of wildlife species.
 How much of the species' distribution fall within or without the conservation lands, or within a highly exploited area etc. can be identified.

 At its simplest, a gap analysis is an assessment of the extent to which a protected area system meets protection goals set by a nation or region to represent its biological diversity.
 Gap analyses can vary from simple exercises based on a spatial comparison of biodiversity with existing protected areas to complex studies that need detailed data gathering and analysis, mapping and use of software decision packages.